phonglam3103/msani-readthedocs/docs/source/usage.rst

     -enrich, --enrichment Enrichment mode (do not put in db2.tgz files)

     Filtering options:
-    --removesalts         Remove salts from the structures (default: False) --create_custom       Generate a template for customized substructure filtering --custom              Filter out unwanted substructures using the customized list.
-To generate an example list, use --create_custom
+    --removesalts         Remove salts from the structures
+    --create_custom       Generate a template for customized substructure filtering --custom              Filter out unwanted substructures using the customized list.
-    --unwanted            Filter out unwanted substructures using the default list --pains               Remove PAINS violations from the structures (default: False)
+                          To generate an example list, use --create_custom --unwanted            Filter out unwanted substructures using the default list --pains               Remove PAINS violations from the structures

     SMILES processing options:
-    --tautomers           Tautomers enumeration (default: False)
+    --tautomers           Tautomers enumeration
-    --noneutralize        Do not neutralize the molecule before tautomerization (default: False) --notaurdkit          Do not use RDkit to canonicalize the input SMILES --stereoisomers       Stereoisomers enumeration (only consider unspecified chiral centers) (default: False) --max_stereoisomers   Maximum number of stereoisomers to consider (default: 8 = 3 stereocenters) --protonation         Apply protonation to the structures (default: False) --pH, -p              pH for the protonation (default: 7) --pH_range, -r        pH range for the protonation (default: 0)
+    --noneutralize        Do not neutralize the molecule before tautomerization --notaurdkit          Do not use RDkit to canonicalize the input SMILES --stereoisomers       Stereoisomers enumeration (only consider unspecified chiral centers) --max_stereoisomers   Maximum number of stereoisomers to consider (default: 8 = 3 stereocenters) --protonation         Apply protonation to the structures
+    --pH, -p              pH for the protonation (default: 7) --pH_range, -r        pH range for the protonation (default: 0)

     DB2 related options:
-    --db2, -db2           Generate conformers and stored in the DB2 format for DOCK 3.8 (default: False) --corina, -c          Use Corina for 3D structure generation (default: False) --långben, -igtor     Ignore the Torsion Library - generate every possible conformer --numconfs, -nconfs   Maximum number of conformers to generate (default: 2000) --randomSeed, -rs     Random seed for reproducibility (default: 42) --numcores, -j        Number of cores to use for parallel processing (default: 4) --timeout, -t         Timeout for the initial embedding for each SMILES entry before using OpenBabel in minutes (default: 2)
+    --db2, -db2           Generate conformers and stored in the DB2 format for DOCK3.8
+    --corina, -c          Use Corina for 3D structure generation --långben, -igtor     Ignore the Torsion Library - generate every possible conformer --numconfs, -nconfs   Maximum number of conformers to generate (default: 2000) --randomSeed, -rs     Random seed for reproducibility (default: 42) --numcores, -j        Number of cores to use for parallel processing (default: 4) --timeout, -t         Timeout for the initial embedding for each SMILES entry before using OpenBabel in minutes (default: 2)
-    --nocleanup           Do not clean up the temporary files (default: False) --energywindow, -w    Energy window for sampling the conformations (default: 25 (kcal/mol))
+    --nocleanup           Do not clean up the temporary files --energywindow, -w    Energy window for sampling the conformations (default: 25 (kcal/mol))

     Miscellaneous:
     --debug, -d           Enable debugging mode
-    --lazy                Implement all the processing and preparation steps (default: False) --help, -h            Show this help message and exit --timing              Time the process
+    --lazy                Implement all the processing and preparation steps --help, -h            Show this help message and exit --timing              Time the process